PalisadoesFoundation/talawa-docs/docs/talawa-api-docs/models/Fund/interfaces/InterfaceFund.md

 # Interface: InterfaceFund

-This is an interface representing a document for fund in the database(MongoDB).
+This is an interface representing a document for a fund in the database (MongoDB).
+This interface defines the structure and types of data that a fund document will hold.

 ## Properties